Astragalus danicus: Ecology

 Astragalus danicus flowers provide nectar and are visited by many insects.
 This species is considered to be mainly pollinated by bees.

 In the UK the grasslands where A. danicus is found are predominantly Festuca, Bromopsis and Brachypodium grasslands.

 The species is non-toxic and its common name in English comes from the popular belief in history that cows fed with purple milk-vetch yielded more milk.

 Conservation

-Astragalus danicus has protected status.
-It is considered endangered by the IUCN.
-In the United Kingdom it has vulnerable status and has been a Biodiversity Action Plan priority species since 2007.
+In the United Kingdom Astragalus danicus has vulnerable status and has been a Biodiversity Action Plan priority species since 2007.

-Astragalus danicus has declined since the start of the enclosure farming system in the 18th century, however declines accelerated in some parts of its range since the 1930s, due to agricultural improvement and in some cases due to land going without grazing (the species can only grow in short vegetation).
+There Astragalus danicus has declined since the start of the enclosure farming system in the 18th century, however declines accelerated in some parts of its range since the 1930s, due to agricultural improvement and in some cases due to land going without grazing (the species can only grow in short vegetation).

 Herbal medicine

 Astragalus danicus has been indicated to have a number of beneficial medicinal effects, particularly in combatting high blood pressure, however health supplements labelled as 'milk-vetch' may contain extracts from a different species in the genus Astragalus.
 Some other species in the genus Astragalus are known to be toxic to animals and referred to in the US as 'locoweed'.